Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Methodology

-Denote the MNER dataset and our pre-defined artificial samples as: where $t, p, y$ refer to the text, image, and gold labels.
+Denote the MNER dataset $\mathcal{D}$ and predefined artificial samples $\mathcal{G}$ as: where $t_i, p_i, y_i$ refer to the text, image, and gold labels.
 The vanilla MNER model $\mathcal{M}$ trained on $\mathcal{D}$ mainly consists of a backbone encoder $\mathcal{M}_{b}$ and a CRF decoder $\mathcal{M}_{c}$.
-The input multimodal image-text pair is encoded by the encoder $\mathcal{M}_{b}$ to obtain multi-modal fusion features $\mathcal{H}$: In the previous research, the fusion feature $\mathcal{H}$ after cross-attention projection into the high-dimensional latent space was directly input to the decoder layer for the prediction of the result.
-We choose $\mathcal{H}$ as the judgment basis for similar examples, as samples approximated in high-dimensional latent space are more likely to have the same mapping method and entity type.

-We calculate the cosine similarity of the fused feature $\mathcal{H}$ between the test input and each pre-defined artificial sample, the top-$N$ human-annotated samples will be selected as in-context examples to enlighten ChatGPT for generation. where $\mathcal{I}$ is the index set of top-$N$ similar samples in $\mathcal{G}$.
-The in-context examples $\mathcal{C}$ are defined as follows: In order to efficiently achieve similar example awareness generation, all multimodal fusion features here can be calculated and stored in advance.
+The input multimodal image-text pair is encoded by the encoder $\mathcal{M}_{b}$ to obtain multimodal fusion features $\mathcal{H}$: In previous studies, the fusion feature $\mathcal{H}$ after cross-attention projection into the high-dimensional latent space was directly input to the decoder layer for the prediction of the result.
+Unlike them, PGIM chooses $\mathcal{H}$ as the judgment basis for similar examples.
+Because examples approximated in high-dimensional latent space are more likely to have the same mapping method and entity type.
+PGIM calculates the cosine similarity of the fused feature $\mathcal{H}$ between the test input and each predefined artificial sample.
+And top-$N$ similar predefined artificial samples will be selected as in-context examples to enlighten ChatGPT generation auxiliary refined knowledge: $\mathcal{I}$ is the index set of top-$N$ similar samples in $\mathcal{G}$.
+The in-context examples $\mathcal{C}$ are defined as follows: In order to efficiently realize the awareness of similar examples, all the multimodal fusion features can be calculated and stored in advance.

-\paragraph{Heuristic Enhancement Prompt Generation} After obtaining the in-context example $\mathcal{C}$, we can build a complete heuristic-enhanced prompt to exploit the few-shot learning ability of ChatGPT in MNER.
+\paragraph{Heuristics-enhanced Prompt Generation} After obtaining the in-context example $\mathcal{C}$, PGIM builds a complete heuristics-enhanced prompt to exploit the few-shot learning ability of ChatGPT in MNER.

 A prompt head, a set of in-context examples, and a testing input together form a complete prompt.
-The prompt head describes the MNER task in natural language according to our requirements.
-Since the input image and text are not always relevant, we encourage ChatGPT to judge by itself.
+The prompt head describes the MNER task in natural language according to the requirements.
+Given that the input image and text may not always have a direct correlation, PGIM encourages ChatGPT to exercise its own discretion.
 The in-context examples are constructed from the results $\mathcal{C} = \{c_1, \cdots, c_n\}$ of the MSEA module.
 For testing input, the answer slot is left blank for ChatGPT to generate.
-The complete format of the prompt template is shown in Figure \ref{fig:template} and Figure \ref{fig:template2}.
+The complete format of the prompt template is shown in Appendix \ref{templatephoto}.

 \subsection{Stage-2.
-Entity prediction based on auxiliary refined knowledge}
+Entity Prediction based on Auxiliary Refined Knowledge}